 Tiny Tim was born Herbert Buckingham Khaury, in 1932 in New York City.
-By the age of six, Herbert was teaching himself guitar.
-He had a fascination with popular music from the 1890s to the 1930s and spent hours at the New York Public Library, photocopying sheet music from these eras and taking them home to learn.
+At an early age, Herbert was teaching himself guitar, violin and mandolin.
+Really, though, the Tiny Tim ukulele story starts with his fascination with popular music from the 1890s to the 1930s and spent hours at the New York Public Library, photocopying sheet music from these eras and taking them home to learn.

-After repeating his sophomore year of high school twice, Tiny Tim dropped out of school for good, certain he wanted to pursue music.
+After repeating his sophomore year of high school twice, Tiny Tim dropped out of school for good, certain he wanted to pursue music as a career.
 During the 1950s, he performed under the stage names Vernon Castle, Texarkana Tex, Emmitt Swink, and Judas K. Foxglove.

 Article continues past the image.

-After discovering that he could sing in a falsetto voice, he started performing in talent shows and amateur nights at dance clubs.
+While trying to improve at singing, he discovered that his falsetto voice and started performing in talent shows and amateur nights at dance clubs.
 In 1959, he decided he would be known as Larry Love, the Singing Canary.

 While singing his vintage tunes at Hubert's Museum in Times Square, Tiny Tim attracted the attention of his future manager, and in 1962, he scored his first paying gig, at Cafe Bizarre in Greenwich Village.
 He also started using the name "Tiny Tim" at the suggestion of his manager, who found it funny and ironic, considering he was over six feet tall.

 Soon, he was getting enough attention to earn an appearance on the popular "Merv Griffin Show," which in turn led to a recording contract, appearances in films, TV shows and "The Tonight Show Starring Johnny Carson."